caouecs/Laravel-SirTrevorJS/README.md

 Laravel4-SirTrevorJS
 ====================

-Integrate the tool [Sir Trevor JS](http://madebymany.github.io/sir-trevor-js/) in a [Laravel](http://laravel.com) project.
+Integrate the tool [Sir Trevor JS](http://madebymany.github.io/sir-trevor-js/) in a [Laravel 4/5](http://laravel.com) project.

 ## Installation

 This package is available through `Packagist` and `Composer`.

+* add to your composer.json `"caouecs/sirtrevorjs": "dev-master"` at your own risk
+* or add to your composer.json `"caouecs/sirtrevorjs": "~1.4"` for stable version
-Add `"caouecs/sirtrevorjs": "dev-master"` to your composer.json or run `composer require caouecs/sirtrevorjs`.
+* or run `composer require caouecs/sirtrevorjs`
-Then you have to add `"Caouecs\Sirtrevorjs\SirtrevorjsServiceProvider"` to your list of providers in your `app/config/app.php`, and a list of elements for aliases :
+* or you can use [Package Installer](https://github.com/rtablada/package-installer), Laravel4-SirTrevorJS has a valid provides.json file.
+After installation of Package Installer, just run `php artisan package:install caouecs/sirtrevorjs` ; the lists of providers and aliases will be up-to-date.

+### Aliases

+In your `app/config/app.php`, add in aliases :

     'SirTrevorJs' => 'Caouecs\Sirtrevorjs\SirTrevorJs',
     'STConverter' => 'Caouecs\Sirtrevorjs\SirTrevorJsConverter'

-So, I recommend you use [Package Installer](https://github.com/rtablada/package-installer), Laravel4-SirTrevorJS has a valid provides.json file.
-After installation of Package Installer, just run `php artisan package:install caouecs/sirtrevorjs` ; the lists of providers and aliases will be up-to-date.

-Next, you must migrate config :

-    php artisan config:publish caouecs/sirtrevorjs
+### Service Provider

+If you want to use routing, controllers, views directly in your project, in your `app/config/app.php`, add `"Caouecs\Sirtrevorjs\SirtrevorjsServiceProvider"` to your list of providers.

 ### thujohn/twitter